Z3TA/webide/README.txt

 4. Type "Y" and press Enter to confirm you want to install nodejs ...

-5. Type "npm install jzedit" (without the quotes) and press Enter
+5. Type "npm install webide.se" (without the quotes) and press Enter

-6. Type "cd node_modules/jzedit/server" (without the quotes) and press Enter
+6. Type "cd node_modules/webide.se/server" (without the quotes) and press Enter

 7. Type "node server.js --user=admin --pw=admin -nochroot" (without the quotes) and press Enter

 8. Start Chrome and go to url: http://127.0.0.1:8099

-9. You will probably get a dialog about adding JZedit to your home screen.
+9. You will probably get a dialog about adding WebIDE to your home screen.
 It is recommended that you do so, as it will allow running the editor without browser bars.
 (note: Add-to-home-screen might not work on some Android versions)

-10. If you added JZedit to your home screen you can now close Chrome and click on JZedit on your home screen.
+10. If you added WebIDE to your home screen you can now close Chrome and click on WebIDE on your home screen.

 Note that while you can start the client and connect to another server, in order to run the server on your Android device you have to start Termux and repeat step 6-7 above every time, so you might want to automate it,